-Deep in the caverns of a palatial kitchen, we sang and laughed, as we tasted flavorful homemade food, high in the hills of Mercatello sul Metauro, Italy.
-I heard the sounds of many languages, laughter and songs, as I popped fava beans the size of sausages into my mouth, after salting them on bread with a tiny slice of farmers cheese (Fave e Formaggio Fresco).
+Deep in the caverns of a palatial kitchen, we sang and laughed, as we tasted the flavorful homemade food, high in the hills of Mercatello sul Metauro, Italy.
+I heard the sounds of many languages, laughter, and songs, as I popped fava beans the size of sausages into my mouth, after salting them on bread with a tiny slice of farmers cheese (Fave e Formaggio Fresco).
 They were delicious!

 This rustic region of Italy, LeMarche, has more charm in its little pinky toe than most places anywhere else on earth.
-It is nestled between and among Emilia-Romagna, Tuscany and Umbria.
+It is nestled between and among Emilia-Romagna, Tuscany, and Umbria.

 I was so excited to be invited to the dinner from this group of nine Italian men who arrived at our Palazzo’s commercial kitchen to cook dinner for our group.
 During the day, we stopped by the kitchen several times to see their progress on triple ovens and multiple stovetops and then convened downstairs in the rustic kitchen with its flaming hearth stove and family style tables.

-This cooking group call themselves the Academia Del Padlot.
+This cooking group calls themselves the Academia Del Padlot.
 They have gotten together every day for a drink, once a week for a dinner and one time a year for a trip for 18 years.
 They yearly rent a tiny bus and travel to other regions of Italy seeking out other Italian gastronomy.

 Their name means “the academy of a giant ladle or spoon that is used to pour wine!”
 The wine was, of course, flowing when we arrived and it never seemed to stop.
 The glue that sticks this group together is the friendships they have formed, the love for wine, food and the joy of camaraderie.